nugaon/cointainer/README.md

 │   │   └── run_on_mainnet.sh - build (or pull) the image by Dockerfile, then starts within a container on mainnet.
 ```

+## Docker images

+The images must to be Linux kernel based.